c9pr3/go-supervise/README.md

 Proof of concept and playground for a [daemontools](http://cr.yp.to/daemontools.html) written in go.
 The goal is to have a stable service starter which automagically restarts a service if it has been shut down and log (with logrotation) all output.

 You may start up with an empty (or not even existing) service-dir and create the services after starting `go-supervise`.
-As soon as a "run" executable is found, the service be started up.
+As soon as a "run" executable is found, the service is being started.

 You may delete a service sub-directory (e.g. ~/services/srv1) while `go-supervise` is running.
 It will detect the deletion and shut down the service.